Hill Close Gardens

 The main entrance is off Friars Street by the racecourse.
 Bear right along Bread and Meat Close, and the entrance to the gardens is on the right with car parking and coach access.

 April to October 11am-5pm every day.
-Cafe open Saturday, Sunday and Bank Holidays.
+Tearoom open Saturday, Sunday and Bank Holidays.

 There are special events throughout the year including some weekends in the winter months.
 Visit the website for details.